ns-rse/git-collaboration/episodes/branching.md

 Whilst we have focused on consolidating our understanding of branches in this introductory episode there have been hints as to the _true_ nature of branches in Git, have you worked out what this is yet?

 Internally Git does not have branches at all!
-Branches are merely a reference to the most recent commit on a series of commits, each of which references the commit prior to it.
+Branches are merely a reference to a series of commits and each commit in a "branch" references the commit prior to it.
 In fact everything in Git that allows us to look at the different states of the repository and move between them is a reference, whether that is a named branch, or a tag a relative reference.
 They all point to a commit.